 Magmadive is now collaborating with Nordurflug (helicopter service www.heli.is) to offer a James Bond style, Silfra Diving adventure for clients seeking the ultimate adventure experience.
 Fly over Þingvellir get dropped off close to Silfra, then Magmadive takes over from there.
 For more info check out heli diving

 After diving at Silfra why not continue onto the classic Golden Circle.
 This classic collection of the island’s most famous natural spots – Thingvellir, Geysir and Gullfoss are a must-see for anyone.
 Contact us for more details.

 Depending on road conditions to the Thingvellir National Park, Silfra is available to dive all year round, regardless of the weather.
 Typically, the summertime is always the best time to take advantage of dazzling light displays and more pleasant outside changing conditions.

 For more information on drysuit diving – visit www.drysuitdive.com – Your Definitive Guide to Drysuit Diving

 On rare occasions, magnificent giant Trout from lake Thingvallavatn swim upstream into Silfra in search for food.
-Over the many years, both species have evolved to survive together in extremely cold water (2-3℃), and play an equally important part for preserving the natural balance in the circle of life within Silfra.
+Over the many years, both species have evolved to survive together in extremely cold water (1-4℃).
+They play an important part for preserving the natural balance in the circle of life within Silfra.